pingcap/docs/tiup/tiup-reference.md

 ### -B, --binary

 - Data type: `BOOLEAN`
 - This option is disabled by default and its default value is `false`.
-To enable this option, you can add this option to the command and pass in the `true` value or no value.
+To enable this option, you can add this option to the command, and pass the `true` value or do not pass any value.
 - If you enable this option, the specified binary file path is printed.

     - Executing `tiup -B/--binary <component>` will have the path of the latest stable installed `<component>` component printed.
 If `<component>` is not installed, an error is returned.